boxalino/boxalino-client-SDK-php/README.md

 ## Installation

+1. Before you start to test, make sure you download all the dependencies via composer.
-1. Copy the lib folder wherever you want (it doesn't need to be called "lib")
+2. Copy the lib folder (with the Thrift library) wherever you want (it doesn't need to be called "lib")
-2. Take any of the examples in the "examples" folder to test (if $libPath as per the examples is set to the path to your lib folder, the rest should work out of the box)
+3. Take any of the examples in the "examples" folder to test (if $libPath as per the examples is set to the path to your lib folder, the rest should work out of the box)
-3. Make sure you have received your credentials (account and password) from Boxalino to access your account (if you don't have them, please contact support@boxalino.com)
+4. Make sure you have received your credentials (account and password) from Boxalino to access your account (if you don't have them, please contact support@boxalino.com)

 ## Data Indexing examples